varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 ~~~~~

 Varnish has pluggable storage backends.
 It can store data in various
 backends which have different performance characteristics.
+The default
+configuration is to use the malloc backend with a limited size.
+For a
+serious Varnish deployment you probably need to adjust the storage
+settings.

 malloc
 ~~~~~~